keboola/connection-docs/management/project-delete/index.md

 ## GoodData Projects
 If the KBC project has provisioned a GoodData project, that project will also be deleted.
-The grace period for GoodData project is **5 days**.
+The grace period for a GoodData project is **5 days**.
 When a GoodData writer is deleted, the associated project is deleted after the grace period.
 When a KBC project is deleted (but the GoodData writer was left in it), the associated GoodData project will be deleted in 5 to 14 days from the deletion of the KBC project.

 **Important**: Expiring projects will be deleted **automatically** when the expiration day is due.
 You will receive a **notification** a week in advance.